 Biotechnology in California

-The Biotechnology in California Report provides a brief overview of the industry and profiles key biotechnology occupations in California.
+The Biotechnology in California Report provides a brief overview of the industries where biotechnology can be found and profiles key occupations in California.

 California Agricultural Bulletin